Blog Archive

 I requested this book for Brigit (the spelling).
 Of course, I was curious to see where the plot would lead.

 Cailleach was terrific.
-And I love that she is not the demonized version of the Winter Goddess but a softer and more sensible version.
+And I love that she was not the demonized version of the Winter Goddess but a softer and more sensible version.
 After all, winter is just as important for the world as summer and monsoon.

 To summarize, The Heart of Winter is a heartwarming story of Brigit and her connection with the Celtic gods.
 While it is not fantastic, it made me smile many times.